 At this Atlanta festival, you can see work from local artists, hear live musical performances, and learn about German culture and language.
 Additionally, traditional German dishes, drinks, and beer will be available for purchase.
 Cheers!

-7. Check out Local Street Art – FREE Atlanta Activity!
+7. Check out Local Street Art at Krog Street Tunnel and Beyond – FREE Atlanta Activity!

 Atlanta GA has a vibrant street art scene, and it’s so much fun to immerse yourself in it.
 Walk down to Krog Street tunnel to check out a vibrant display of Atlanta street art.

 While you’re there, check out (but don’t paint over!) the gorgeous murals from the Forward Warrior project and on the Beltline.
 Other locations we love for viewing street art include Downtown Atlanta, Cabbagetown (pictured, by @lelabrunetart for Forward Warrior), and Edgewood Avenue in the Old Fourth Ward.

 Many of Atlanta’s favorite breweries offer outdoor patios, food trucks, and even live outdoor music.
 With a focus on German-inspired lagers, Tucker Brewing Company, pictured, offers a family-friendly and pet-friendly beer garden – the largest in Georgia!
 They also have an on-site kitchen and live music every Friday and Saturday night.

 On the West Side, Reformation Brewery (Smyrna, Woodstock, and Canton) offers outdoor seating and tasty brews.
 They also occasionally offer food trucks, trivia, social events, and more.
 Plus, you can also bring your own food to enjoy!

 Make 2023 the year you find your favorite brewery patio in Atlanta.
 With plenty of options to choose from, our city is a great destination for craft beer lovers!

 9. Catch a Movie at the Starlight Six Drive-In